 The Fund maintains positions in a variety of non-derivative financial instruments in accordance with its investment management strategy.

-The Fund's investment portfolio comprises of government securities and Term deposits.
+The Fund's investment portfolio comprises of Government securities and deposits with financial institution.

 Asset purchases and sales are determined by the Fund Manager, who has been given discretionary authority to manage the distribution of the assets to achieve the Fund's investment objectives.